Everything you need to know about emails and bulletins, student groups, faculty representatives, and seminar programs.

 Agricultural Sciences students may want to join the Agriculture and Food student group.
 Based at Parkville, they plan a number of social activities throughout the year.

-If you're not sure who your student group officers are, don't hesitate to ask the Research Training Coordinator.
+If you're not sure who your student group officers are, don't hesitate to ask the Research Training Officer.

 Graduate Student Association (GSA)